Cloud Functions supports the following Python runtimes:

 The execution environment includes the runtime, the operating system, packages, and a library that invokes your function.

-The Python runtime uses an execution environment based on Ubuntu 18.04 with Python version 3.7.6.
+The Python runtime uses an execution environment based on Ubuntu 18.04.
 See Cloud Functions Execution Environment for more information.

 Source code structure